 George II (born 1683 in Hanover)

-97. What sickness is caused at high altitude due to low partial pressure of oxygen?
+97. What sickness is caused at high altitudes due to low partial pressure of oxygen?

 Altitude sickness